lunakillz/redmine_google_chat/README.md

-# Google Chat plugin for Redminegi
+# Google Chat plugin for Redmine